 Energy Commodities Price Outlook

-There are legitimate reasons to remain skeptical about the agreement, but it certainly means that OPEC has opened a new chapter in its long history.
-Analysts surveyed by FocusEconomics expect energy commodities prices to increase 20.6% year-on-year in Q4 2016, which has been revised up from the 19.6% increase they forecast last month.
+There are legitimate reasons to remain skeptical about the agreement, but analysts believe that OPEC’s action could accelerate the ongoing market rebalancing process.
+Analysts surveyed by FocusEconomics expect energy commodities prices to increase 22.2% year-on-year in Q4 2016, which has been revised up from the 19.6% increase they forecast last month.

 For report pricing and subscription information, contact us.